dphiggs01/ASK_Amy_Example_Skills/alexa_fun_fact_skill/README.md

 ### Deployment

 1. Update ``arn:aws:iam::**********:role/alexa_lambda_role`` in cli_config.json.
+   Open a terminal window and change into the directory for this skill
     *  ~~~
+        $ cd xxxxxxx/ask_amy_example_skills/alexa_fun_fact_skill
         $ vim cli_config.json
         ~~~
 2. Deploy the code to AWS Lambda